tscoleman3/tscoleman3.github.io/content/event/2025_afs/index.md

   country: "United States"

 summary: "Presentations at the 155th Annual Meeting of the American Fisheries Society"
-abstract: "Headwaters to Saltwater: Understanding the Past, Protecting the Future — 155 Years of AFS"
+theme: "Headwaters to Saltwater: Understanding the Past, Protecting the Future — 155 Years of AFS"

 date: "2025-08-10"
 date_end: "2025-08-14"